-Artworks by Banksy, as well as ephemera or objects inspired by the artist, are popular with collectors on Artsy.
-Due to the nature of his work as a street artist, it can be challenging to clearly and accurately represent these items.
+Artworks by Banksy are popular with collectors on Artsy.
+Due to the nature of his work as a street artist, it can be challenging to authenticate these items.
 These guidelines are meant to help you optimize your Banksy listings for collectors on Artsy, while avoiding common mistakes that may result in your works being unpublished.

 Please note that works listed via auction or consignment may be subject to additional requirements.

 Due to the prevalence of fake Banksy and misrepresented ephemera, Artsy has created these policies, based on our experience with Pest Control and their agent DACS, to protect the value of Banksy's market and the collectors purchasing his work.
 In addition to formal works of art, Banksy has created a large amount of ephemeral materials throughout his career; these items are not considered works of art by Pest Control and are not eligible for a COA from them.
-These pieces may be attributed to Banksy on Artsy, but must always be listed as ephemera.
-There are fake versions of these ephemeral works on the market, and we encourage sellers, resellers and prospective collectors to be careful when considering such purchases.
+These pieces may not be listed on Artsy.

 Only the following works may be listed as Banksy:

-2. Merchandise purchased at a Banksy gift shop, ephemera from a Banksy exhibition, or street art.
-These types of listings must be cataloged as Ephemera or Merchandise.
+Merchandise purchased at a Banksy gift shop, ephemera from a Banksy exhibition, or street art may not be listed on Artsy.